epotapov/personalweb-3d/README.md

 # personalweb-3d
-This is a test repo to deploy to vercel
+This is a test repo to deploy to an example website to vercel.